Sir James Nasmyth, 2nd Baronet: Career

 When Douglas died in 1731, Nasmyth contested the seat again at the resulting by-election on 28 April 1732, against the former MP Sir Alexander Murray, Bt.
-By this time the 2nd Earl of March had died, and the 3rd Earl was only 6 years old.
+By this time William Douglas, 2nd Earl of March had died, and the 3rd Earl was only 6 years old.
 Nasmyth won the seat with the support of the Deputy Sheriff, and Murray's petition was rejected.